nnoel2626/cscie33a/wiki/entries/My Python page.md

 # First Python Website

-This is first python app and it is working.
+This is my first python app and it is working.